-Here are some gift ideas for wild-loving families, all of which have been tried and tested by Kids of the Wild.
+Here are some gift ideas for outdoor families, all of which have been tried and tested by Kids of the Wild.
 These are not reviews, just things we’ve owned and loved and recommend, with links to buy online should you wish.
 There’s even something for the dog!

 For all the family – plan your next wild adventure with this compact little globe featuring animals of the world in their country of origin.
 Our Animal Globe by Stellanova comes with an educational mini-encyclopedia giving brief facts on each animal to help decide what to spot, where!